 AI workflows built to scale

 Multi-agent pipelines with human oversight, audit trails, and deterministic quality checks.
-Not a chatbot — a production system.
+Not a chatbot — a production system that runs at under $3 per pipeline.

 Your automation has no guardrails